Bittersweet family (Celastraceae)

 Photographic Location: Along a fence row behind the webmaster's apartment in Urbana, Illinois.

 Comments: Winged Euonymus is readily distinguished from similar shrubs by the prominent corky wings of its branches.
-This introduced shrub has become invasive in some New England states, where it can form sizable colonies in wooded areas that displace other plants.
-In Illinois and neighboring Midwestern states, Winged Euonymus has also escaped, but it remains to be seen how invasive this shrub will become.
-In addition to the corky wings, some of its more interesting features include the bright red coloration of the leaves during the fall, the bright orange-red arils, and its compact habit of growth.
+In addition to the corky wings, some of its more interesting features include the bright red coloration of the leaves during the autumn, the bright orange-red arils, and its compact habit of growth.
+This introduced shrub has become invasive in some New England states, where it can form sizable colonies in wooded areas that displace other plants, and it appears to be following a similar trajectory in Illinois and neighboring Midwestern states.
 Another common name for this species is Burning Bush.